 Since THC comes as a component with higher potency compared to CBD, it can be an option for dealing with severe pain.
 Still, you have to keep in mind the potential effects of THC.
 Despite the suggestion that CBD can work as a protective tool against THC psychoactive effects, the latter is still toxic and addiction-provoking.

-Mild and infrequent pain, accordingly, can be managed with the help of CBD-dominant ratios or the products where the correlation of CBD and THC is equal.
-The latter statement is also backed up by the research dwelling on the opportunities of a 1:1 CBD to THC ratio for intractable cancer-related pain and neuropathic pain in multiple sclerosis.
+Mild and infrequent pain, accordingly, can be managed with the help of CBD-dominant ratios or the products where the correlation of CBD THC ratio for pain is equal.
+The latter statement is also backed up by the research dwelling on the opportunities of a 1:1 CBD to THC ratio for intractable cancer pain and neuropathic pain in multiple sclerosis.
+According to scientists, this is the best CBD ratio for pain in relation to THC.
 The equal amount of CBD and THC may be also an effective solution for dealing with brain cancer pain in patients with low survival rates.

 Do You Want to Avoid the “High” Effect?

 CBD oil is the most popular CBD option most novice users prefer to get started with.
 How to choose CBD oil proceeding from its compound and CBD to THC ratio?
-First, you have to decide whether you would like to use a full-spectrum product (with THC in its compound that may come with different ratios) or a broad-spectrum CBD (a THC-free option).
+First, you have to decide whether you would like to use a full-spectrum product (with THC in its compound that may come with different ratios) or a broad-spectrum CBD (a THC-free option or pure ratios CBD products).
 The latter may be a good choice for those eager to find out the potential CBD influence.
 Depending on your body’s response and the severity of your health condition, you may switch to a full-spectrum solution and only then experiment with different CBD to THC ratios.

 Let’s get started with CBD oil already today!
 Shop our top-notch full-spectrum tinctures of different CBD potency right now!